wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 💀  Removed all traces of the "minikube" cluster.
    </pre>

-   Kubectl 1.8 scale is now the preferred way to control graceful delete.
+   Since Kubectl 1.8, scale is the preferred way to control graceful delete.

-   Kubectl 1.8 rollout and rollback now support stateful sets ???
+   rollout and rollback support stateful sets since Kubectl 1.8.

 1. To continue, <a href="#StartMinikube">start minikube again</a>.